oven-sh/bun/README.md

 You can override the public directory by passing `--public-dir="path-to-folder"`.

 If no directory is specified and `./public/` doesn’t exist, bun will try `./static/`.
-If `./static/` does not exist, but won’t serve from a public directory.
+If `./static/` does not exist, bun won’t serve from a public directory.
 If you pass `--public-dir=./` bun will serve from the current directory, but it will check the current directory last instead of first.

 ## Using bun with TypeScript